Singapore may be small and young, but it is home to several incredible tales that even Singaporeans wouldn’t believe!

 Behind the scenic marine park lies a tragic folklore that has the island aptly named the Sisters Island.

 The story involves two close sister, Minah and Linah, who vowed to live together even after marriage.
-On an unfateful day, Linah was heading to a nearby well to fetch water when she met a group of pirates.
+On an unfateful day, Linah was heading to a nearby well to fetch water when she encountered a group of pirates.

 Minah swam after the gang but was swept away by the huge waves.
-Upon witnessing the drowning of her sister, Linah broke free of the pirates and dived into the stormy seas, ending her life with her beloved sister.
+Upon witnessing the drowning of her sister, Linah broke free of the pirates and dived into the stormy seas, ending her life together with her beloved sister.

 On the very next day, two isles surfaced on the very same spot where the sisters had drowned.
 In memory of the tragic event, the villagers named the islands Pulau Subar Laut (Big Sister’s Island) and Pulau Subar Darat (Little Sister’s Island), collectively known as the Sisters’ Island.